Starsheet/web-sample/README.md

 We can test this update by updating our page to instead load from https://demo.starsheet.app/schedule/development.json which will result in an additional session being shown on the schedule.

 For the purposes of the demo, the development environment has been set to be publicly accessible.
-By default, all environments except for Live are set to private, requiring a signed URL to access the data.
-The Starsheet dashboard can generate a time-limited signed URL for you, or you can [generate your own](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html).
+By default, all environments except for Live are set to private, requiring a signed URL to access the data to prevent someone from accessing the data before you intend it to be publicly available.
+We recommend using signed URLs in your development environment.
+The Starsheet dashboard can generate a limited time signed URL for you, or you can [generate your own automatically](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html).

 Once you have tested your change in the development environment and happy for it to go live, you can publish it to the live environment from the Starsheet dashboard.